 - 3 Cups Quick Tomato Sauce Or Tomato Sauce Of Choice

-- In a frying pan, over medium heat, then cook the sausage, breaking it up as it cooks until no longer pink and beginning to brown.
+- In a frying pan, over medium heat, then cook the sausage, breaking it up as it cooks until no longer pink and beginning to brown, about 8 minutes.

 - Drain the excess oil and place the sausage meat into a bowl.

 - Add the olive oil to the pan, and cook the onion, zucchini, celery, and garlic until soft, about 5 to 7 minutes.

 - Dump the vegetables into the bowl with the sausage and cool to room temperature.